Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 - Task-validation will run each time validation is triggered either manually from the application or when you attempt to move forward in the process.
 - Data-validation will run if you're on a step that has defined data elements associated with it.

-Validations are written i C# and dependening on the version of the application template and Nuget packages you are using, the way the implementation is done varies slightly.
+Validations are written i C# and depending on the version of the application template and Nuget packages you are using, the way the implementation is done varies slightly.
 In the earlier versions it's a pre-created file where you put your logic, while from version 7 and onwards you implement an interface in whatever class you like.
 The interface happens to be equal to the pre-defined class in the earlier versions.
-The examples below which referers to the methods to add your validation logic to is the same.
+The examples below which referrers to the methods to add your validation logic to is the same.

 {{<content-version-selector classes="border-box">}}

 {{<content-version-container version-label="v7">}}
 In version 7 the way to do custom code instantiation has changed.
-We now use an dependency injection based approach insted of overriding methods.
+We now use an dependency injection based approach instead of overriding methods.
 If you previously used to place your custom code in the _ValidateData_ and _ValidateTask_ methods in the _ValidationHandler.cs_ class you will see that it's mostly the same.

 1. Create a class that implements the `IInstanceValidator` interface found in the `Altinn.App.Core.Features.Validation` namespace.
     You can name and place the file in any folder you like within your project, but we suggest you use meaningful namespaces like in any other .Net project.